 Roger Smith is an attorney and educational consultant who recently retired after twenty-five years working in and for independent schools across the country as teacher, coach, college counselor, department head, academic adviser, and search consultant.
 Among the schools where Roger worked are Hill School (PA), Choate Rosemary Hall (CT), Webb School of California, Menlo School (CA), The Ross School (NY), and Savannah Country Day School.
 A native Charlestonian who spent his teenage years in Mount Pleasant, Roger graduated from Phillips Exeter Academy, Harvard University (BA), Middlebury College (MA), and the University of Texas (JD).
 Roger divides his time between Sullivan's Island and Flat Rock, NC.
 When not volunteering at USL, Roger enjoys reading, hiking, bicycling, sailing, tennis, and traveling on land or sea.

-Becky Wright is a 15 year East of the Cooper resident.
+Becky Wright is a 18 year East of the Cooper resident.
 Prior to this she lived in London, England and Greenwich, Connecticut.
 She was educated in Ithaca, New York, majoring in communications, and subsequently worked in the computer graphics field for several investment banking houses in New York and London.
-Becky is an active volunteer for E.C.C.O.
-(East Cooper Community Outreach), Snee Farm Swim Team, Wando High School (guidance department), and University School of the Lowcountry.
-She also takes care of her two elderly parents at Franke at Seaside.
+Currently, she works at the O'Quinn school in Mt Pleasant teaching Kindergarten.
+Becky is an active volunteer for Snee Farm Swim Team, Wando High School, and University School of the Lowcountry.
+She also takes care of her mother at Franke at Seaside.
 Becky and her husband, Peter, live with their two sons, Daniel and Nicholas, on the Isle of Palms.

 As seen here at the USL table at Hibben's Harvest Festival, Board support and leadership are key.